Efficient Test Collection Construction via Active Learning: PROPOSED APPROACH

 \subsubsection{Seed Document Selection}

 In order to learn a topic-specific document relevance classifier, topic-specific training data is needed.
-We assume that no such labeled data for each topic exists in advance (i.e., one cannot anticipate every possible search topic of interest for which a user might wish to search).
+We assume that no such labeled data for each topic exists in advance.
 Consequently, we must collect an initial {\em seed set} of human relevance judgments for each search topic in order to initialize our AL model.
-While we could simply select a (uniform) random sample, assuming large class imbalance, it is unlikely that such random selection would find any relevant documents (imagine randomly sampling documents from the Web in order to find a relevant document for a particular topic).
+While we could simply select a (uniform) random sample, it is unlikely with large class imbalance that such random selection would find any relevant documents; just imagine randomly sampling documents from the Web in order to find a relevant document for a particular topic.
+Instead, we consider two scenarios: